anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

  - database (implemented, and left for developers) - [Join development](https://goo.gl/89KgSC)
  - wikipedia (work in progress) - [Join development](https://goo.gl/89KgSC)
  - url/api (work in progress) - [Join development](https://goo.gl/89KgSC)
+ - The list is not limited, if you expand it.

 **id**: Content ID (unique identifier) of the data you want.
 Often, full URL as well.